curl/everything-curl/http/hsts.md

-# HTTP Strict Transport Security (HSTS)
+# HTTP Strict Transport Security

-HSTS is a protocol mechanism that helps to protect HTTPS servers against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.
+HTTP Strict Transport Security, HSTS, is a protocol mechanism that helps to protect HTTPS servers against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.
 It allows an HTTPS server to declare that clients should automatically interact with this host name using only HTTPS connections going forward - and explicitly not use clear text protocols with it.

 ## HSTS cache